 Electronic cigarettes – or e-cigarettes – are electrical devices that mimic real cigarettes by producing a vapour by heating a solution (e-liquid), which the user inhales or vapes.
 E-liquid is available with or without nicotine, and usually contains propylene glycol and flavouring agents.
-Earlier on, many e-cigarettes looked like traditional tobacco cigarettes but a range of other product designs are emerging.
+Earlier on, many e-cigarettes looked like traditional tobacco cigarettes but a range of other product designs have emerged.

 A few e-cigarettes do not use electronics but instead use an aerosol-delivering system.

 There is emerging evidence that, if smokers switch completely to e‑cigarettes, these products pose less health risks to them than smoked tobacco.
 Smoking tobacco, even at a reduced level, remains harmful for smokers.

 Because of a lack of evidence, we don’t understand the long-term impact of e-cigarettes on users and non-users.
 Short-term use has been associated with mild adverse effects such as headaches, dry mouth or throat, throat or mouth irritation.

 Some e-cigarettes contain nicotine.
 Nicotine is a widely used addictive substance, which has a psychoactive effect and can be lethal in large quantities.

 What is the Ministry of Health's advice on using e-cigarettes for stopping smoking?

 Under the Medicines Act, only medicines approved by Medsafe can be sold for smoking cessation support in New Zealand.
 At this time, no company has met the requirements under that Act to have an e‑cigarette approved to support smokers to quit.